 ALWAYS TALK TO YOUR DOCTOR IF YOU EVER HAD EXPERIENCE OR ARE EXPERIENCING ANY OF THE ABOVE.
 IT IS FOR YOUR SAFETY AND HEALTH TO MAKE SURE THAT YOU ARE PRESCRIBED TO TAKE POTASSIUM IODATE.

-In addition, always remember to inform your doctor or pharmacist of recent or current taken medicines or drugs.
-May it is prescribed or not.
-This is important to disclose to your doctor to ensure added safety and avoid unnecessary risks.
+In addition, always remember to inform your doctor or pharmacist about any recent or current medicines or drugs, whether prescribed or not.
+It is important to disclose this to your doctor to ensure safety and avoid unnecessary risks.

 How to Take Potassium Iodate?

 Ideally, Potassium Iodate is used right after a nuclear accident.
 As soon as you are advised to do so, the ideal dosage is a single tablet for adults.
-There are different ways and dosages to take Potassium Iodate due to age restrictions.
+Due to age restrictions, there are different ways and dosages to take Potassium Iodate.

-For newborn babies, the ideal manner to let them take Potassium Iodate is to crush a 1/4 part of the tablet and mix it with their formula or even water.
-If the newborn baby is still in the hospital, please advise the assigned nurse to respond immediately.
-They already know the standard protocol on how to give newborn babies Potassium Iodate after a nuclear incident.
+For newborn babies, the ideal way to let them take Potassium Iodate is to crush 1/4 of the tablet and mix it with their formula or even water.
+Please advise the assigned nurse to respond immediately if the newborn is still hospitalized.
+They know the standard protocol for giving newborn babies Potassium Iodate after a nuclear incident.
 If not, the ideal dosage for newborn babies is 12.5mg of iodine in replacement for their basic, given solution.

-For months-old infants, the same manner as that from newborn babies is to be followed.
-To take 1/4 part of the Potassium Iodate tablet, crush it and mix it with their milk or water.
+The same manner as that from newborn babies is to be followed for months-old infants.
+Take 1/4 of the Potassium Iodate tablet, crush it, and mix it with milk or water.

 For children, one tablet of Potassium Iodate should be taken.
 The same steps should be taken by crushing it and mixing it with jams, yogurts, or juices.